 When trying to figure out whether two forces form a force pair, rely on the test mentioned above, of switching subject and object.
 Just because two forces are equal in strength and opposite in direction does not make them a force pair.

 Or suppose a duck and a chicken are rolling boulders in opposite directions, and exerting the same force on the boulders.
-These forces are in equal and opposite directions and are acting on different objects.
+These forces are of equal strength and in opposite directions, they are of the same type, and they are even acting on different objects.
 However, if we describe the forces:

 "The duck pushes leftward on the red boulder."